lostisland/faraday/README.md

 Faraday is an HTTP client library abstraction layer that provides a common interface over many adapters (such as Net::HTTP) and embraces the concept of Rack middleware when processing the request/response cycle.
-You probably don't want to use Faraday directly in your project, as it will lack an actual client library to perform requests.
-Instead, you probably want to have a look at [Awesome Faraday][awesome] for a list of available adapters.
+Take a look at [Awesome Faraday][awesome] for a list of available adapters and middleware.

 ## Getting Started

 The best starting point is the [Faraday Website][website], with its introduction and explanation.

 Need more details?
-See the [Faraday API Documentation][apidoc] to see how it works internally, or take a look at [Advanced techniques for calling HTTP APIs in Ruby](https://mattbrictson.com/blog/advanced-http-techniques-in-ruby) blog post from @mattbrictson 🚀
+See the [Faraday API Documentation][apidoc] to see how it works internally, or take a look at [Advanced techniques for calling HTTP APIs in Ruby](https://mattbrictson.com/blog/advanced-http-techniques-in-ruby) blog post from [@mattbrictson](https://github.com/mattbrictson) 🚀

 ## Supported Ruby versions